planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Upon falling to zero or below, the character is **Staggered** or **Fallen**:

 - **Staggered**: characters suffer real trauma when Mettle drops to zero down to their MOTIVE in the negatives.
-They also take a die penalty to Checks equal to any negative Mettle and can no longer Rally or Surge (below).
+They also take a die penalty to Checks equal to any negative Mettle and can no longer Rally (below).

 - **Fallen**: past negative MOTIVE, a wounded character falls unconscious.
 They lose their Action and drop to zero POISE.